Wall Street Plaza: History

-The building was constructed by the firm I. M. Pei and Partners in 1973 for the Orient Overseas Association, a Hong Kong-based shipping line.
+The building was designed by the firm I. M. Pei and Partners in 1973 for the Orient Overseas Association, a Hong Kong-based shipping line.
 The architect was James Ingo Freed.
 It was themed as a "light" tower, with glass and white-painted beams and columns, eschewing gray.
 Architecture critic Paul Goldberger remarked that for the era, the cost in building it was higher than more conventional office buildings, but it was not an extravagantly high budget either.
 Though the building is known as Wall Street Plaza, it does not adjoin Wall Street, instead being located at 88 Pine Street.
 David W. Dunlap wrote of the building's name that "Wall Street Plaza sounds more like a financial landmark than 88 Pine Street."

 One early tenant of Wall Street Plaza was Banca Serfin.
 After I. M. Pei & Partners rebranded as Pei Cobb Freed & Partners, the firm moved into 88 Pine Street as tenants themselves in 2000.
 Another notable tenant – if for the wrong reasons – was telecommunications company Global Crossing, which was known to spend money rather loosely before their 2002 bankruptcy, and commissioned various changes to their rented floors at great expense.

 In 2017, Orient Overseas was bought out by the conglomerate COSCO Shipping, a state-owned enterprise with its leaders hand-picked by the government of the People's Republic of China.
 This became relevant in a controversy two years later, in 2019.
 Amnesty International had been looking to lease office space at Wall Street Plaza, but the holding company pulled out of the deal at the last second, saying only that Amnesty was "not the best [potential] tenant".
 As owners are generally happy to lease space, this triggered speculation that pressure from the Chinese government was involved, as Amnesty has criticized human rights in China, in particular the actions of the government toward Western China's Uighur population.